acyclops/polymarket-lens/README.md

 ## How it works (high level)

 A data pipeline runs on the VPS and snapshots market data every 15 minutes, cleans it up, and stores it in Postgres.
+These pipeline scripts live in the scripts/ folder.
 The API queries this data and uses Redis caching to keep responses quick and reduce database load.
 Time windows are validated server-side to prevent expensive queries.
 This setup makes it easy to add new leaderboard metrics by simply adding a new SQL query to the backend.

 ---